isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Opening of Marina Barrage</h2>
-            <p>Officially opened on 31 October 2008, Marina Barrage (MB) was Singapore’s 15th reservoir, and the first in the heart of the city.
+            <p>Officially opened on 31 October 2008, Marina Barrage was Singapore’s 15th reservoir, and the first in the heart of the city.
 With a catchment area of 10,000 hectares, Marina catchment is the island’s largest and most urbanised catchment.
 Together with two other reservoirs, Marina Reservoir has increased Singapore’s water catchment from half to two-thirds of the country’s land area.</p>
           </div>
         </div>
       </div>